 In fact, based on a review of the initial data for the first six months of 2015 (the latest crash data currently available):

-- Deadly traffic crashes have surged more than 8 percent (when compared to the same period in 2014)
+- Deadly traffic accidents have surged more than 8 percent (when compared to the same period in 2014)

 - The fatality rate has jumped up more than 4 percent (also when compared to 2014).